-- If you haven’t already, contact your insurance companies to file a claim.
-Whether it’s auto, home or flood damage, your insurance company will help you take the necessary steps to make a claim.
-Don’t forget to take photos of any damage – use your smart phone and save the photos to a cloud-based account.
+1. If you haven’t already, contact your insurance companies to file a claim.
+Whether it’s auto, home, fire or flood damage, your insurance company will help you take the necessary steps to make a claim.
+Don’t forget to take photos of any damage – use your smartphone and save the photos to a cloud-based account.
 This will help you make an inventory and prove damage.

-- Contact your credit card and mortgage companies, and other creditors.
-If the disaster, such as a catastrophic weather event, fire, or even an ongoing pandemic, affects your ability to make payments on time, your creditors may waive late fees or even allow a deferred payment.
-GreenPath is available to help you communicate with your creditors or lenders and can offer additional financial guidance.
+2. Contact your credit card and mortgage companies, and other creditors.
+If the disaster, such as a catastrophic weather event, fire, or even an ongoing pandemic, affects your ability to make debt or housing payments on time, your creditors may waive late fees or even allow a deferred payment.
+GreenPath Financial Wellness is available to help you communicate with your creditors or lenders and can offer additional financial guidance.
 Start with a free consultation from someone who has your interests at heart

-- If you can’t live in your home due to damage, call your utility companies.
+4. If you can’t live in your home due to damage, call your utility companies.
 It’s better to reach out to your utility companies as soon as you can.
 Utilities can put a stop to your bills if you are not living in the home or not receiving utility services.
 Connecting with utility companies lets you understand any options or relief programs that may make available.

-- Look into other special programs that may offer assistance.
-For example, you may be eligible for veteran benefits, or assistance from FEMA, or American Red Cross.
+5. Look into other special programs that may offer assistance.
+For example, you may be eligible for veteran benefits, or assistance from FEMA or the American Red Cross.
 Other government and debt relief options are available due to COVID.